Zicocoder/Currencyexchange/README.md

     - `ExchangeRateService` – handles HTTP requests and JSON parsing

 ## How It Works
 1. When the program starts, it automatically attempts to fetch live rates.

 2. If successful, the converter prints:
    Live rates successfully updated:
    1 EUR = 1.1637 USD
    1 EUR = 11.0302 SEK
    1 USD = 9.4785 SEK
    Last update: 2025-10-16 10:52:21 UTC

-markdown
-Copy code
 3. If the API cannot be reached, it uses static fallback values and continues normally.

 ## Technical Details